 29. Visiting pubs and clubs regularly.
-I admit most of us need to go clubbing but not all the time.
+Most of us need to go clubbing but not all the time.
 Cost of food and drink run high at these places.

-31. Having home phone when everyone at home uses cell phone
+31. Having home phone when everyone at home uses a cell phone.

 32. Paying for “ashoebi” you may Never wear again.

 34. Paying fees for banking privileges.
 There are interest-paying checking accounts which can earn you money on your deposits.

 35. keeping money in 0% interest account or in cash, inflation eats your money.